Polly333/DS-Algo-in-C-and-Java/README.md

 # DS-Algo-in-C and Java
-Contains the basic DSA codes in C/Java.
+Contains the basic DSA codes in C/Java.(in GATE)